 .rc.res: $(CC) $(CC_OPTS) -DRC_INVOKED -E -x c $< | $(WRC) -N $(WRCFLAGS) $(WINELIB_FLAGS) -o $@

-The second problem is that the headers may contain constructs that WRC fails to understand.
-A typical example is a function which return a 'const' type.
-WRC expects a function to be two identifiers followed by an opening parenthesis.
-With the const this is three identifiers followed by a parenthesis and thus WRC is confused (note: WRC should in fact ignore all this like the windows resource compiler does).
-The current work-around is to enclose offending statement(s) in an #ifndef RC_INVOKED.
+The second problem is that the headers may contain constructs that wrc fails to understand.
+A typical example is a function which return a const type. wrc expects a function to be two identifiers followed by an opening parenthesis.
+With the const this is three identifiers followed by a parenthesis and thus wrc is confused (note: it should in fact ignore all this like the windows resource compiler does).
+The current work-around is to enclose offending statement(s) in a #ifndef RC_INVOKED.